 Governments bond against future revenue to finance and reduce the cost of large capital projects to address accelerating construction escalation costs and inflation.
 The cumulative road rehabilitation and maintenance need over the next 30 years for all Napa County jurisdictions is roughly \$1.5 billion.
 The current Measure revenues are paid to the jurisdictions on a quarterly basis.
-The revenues that are currently generated is insufficient to meet rehabilitation needs.
-Consequently, funds are banked until revenues are sufficient to meet project costs.
+The revenue amounts and how the funds flow are insufficient to meet rehabilitation needs.
+Consequently, funds are frequently banked until revenues are sufficient to meet project costs.
 While the revenues are deposited in very secure interest bearing accounts, the amount of interest does not compensate for inflation and construction escalation rates - the former currently in excess of 6% and the latter 4-8% annually.
 The value of revenues will decline significantly over the 25-year life of the measure.
 Simply stated, the current purchasing power of the dollar in 2021 will buy significantly more road maintenance than the dollar in 2043 - at the end of the Measure T program.